MuhammadReda97/Laravel-Sieve/README.md

 ## Sorts

-The Laravel Filters package provides two types of sorts to help you order your query results.
+The Laravel Sieve package provides two types of sorts to help you order your query results.

 ### Sort